 - Observation: How is the water and food situation?

-- Action: If you pulled honey stores throughout the summer for the winter, now is the time to put those back into the hive
+- Action: If you pulled honey stores throughout the summer for the winter, now is the time to put those bars back into the hive

-- Observation: Pay attention to your bees and track this using the following guidelines and always note in the Healthy Hive Inspection™ Software.
+- Observation: Pay attention to your bees and track your data using these guidelines, and always record your observations using the Healthy Hive™ Management Software